Theme Customization

 Each color variable has two input methods:

 - Color swatch — click the colored square to open a visual color picker.
-Select your color and it's applied immediately in the preview.
+Select your color and it's applied immediately in the Live Preview.

 - Hex input — type a hex color code directly (e.g.,